kenlowrie/smd/docs/section/nsimage-doc.md

 [shot1]

-Easy enough.
-Now let's take a look at the system provided builtins for [smdimage.b].
+Pretty straightforward, don't you think?
+Okay, now it's time to take a look at the system provided builtins for [smdimage.b], so we can tap into some additional flexibility when rendering images with [smd.b].

 [link.ug_image_builtins]